 In this example, stock fund A’s starting balance of $1,000 will be worth $1,051 after one year.
 Stock fund B will be worth $1,050.60.
 While that may not seem like a big difference, it can add up to quite a bit, especially if you invest more money at first and you keep the fund for a decade or more.

 As explained above, EAR accounts for the impact of compounding interest.
 But it is more common to hear about annual percentage rate (APR) (also known as “nominal interest”).
 This is an annualized rate that does not factor in compounding interest.

 For the most part, banks, credit card companies, and other businesses use APR when touting their products.
 But if you are looking into a credit card or any other product, it’s crucial to figure out EAR as well.
 This will give you a much better idea of how interest will affect the outcome of carrying a balance or holding an investment like a CD or money market account.

 The table below compares EAR to four different APRs over four different compounding periods:

 |APR||EAR Every 6 Months||EAR Quarterly||EAR Monthly||EAR Daily|

-You can find EAR calculators online These provide a quick means of comparing different loans or investment offers.
+You can find EAR calculators online.
+These provide a quick means of comparing more than loans or investment offer side by side.

-- Investors or borrowers should determine the effective annual interest rate (EAR) because it provides the true return on a fixed-rate investment or the actual amount of interest due on a loan.
+- When investing or borrowing you should figure out the effective annual interest rate (EAR) because it provides the true return on a fixed-rate investment or the actual amount of interest due on a loan.

-- Unless interest is only compounded annually, the EAR will always be higher than the annual percentage rate (APR) because it factors in the impact of compounding.
+- Unless interest is only compounded once per year, the EAR will always be higher than the annual percentage rate (APR) because it factors in the impact of compounding.